Dominik Hašek: 1998 Winter Olympics

-In the 2006 Winter Olympics in Turin, Italy, Hašek played for just nine minutes and twenty-five seconds, until he injured his right adductor muscle.
+2006 Winter Olympics

+For the 2006 Winter Olympics in Turin, Italy, upon departure from Ottawa, Hašek's equipment was accidentally left behind.
+This caused Hašek to miss a number of practices with the Czech national team.

+In the opening match of the Olympics, he injured his right adductor muscle while making a save in the first qualifying match against Germany, forcing him to leave the game after only 9 minutes and 25 seconds.
 Despite his absence, the Czechs managed to earn the bronze medal with backup goaltender Tomáš Vokoun, which Hašek received as well.

+Hašek's injury from the Olympics caused him to miss the rest of the NHL regular season and post-season with the Ottawa Senators, despite several rumours that he would return in time for the playoffs, which he did not.

 Style of play

 Hašek displaying his flexibility in warm-ups before a 2006 game.
 Hašek's flexibility is credited as one of his strengths.

 Hašek had an unorthodox goaltending style.

 He was extraordinarily flexible and was jokingly described in a MasterCard commercial as having "a Slinky for a spine".

 In order to cover the bottom of the net, where most goals are scored, Hašek dropped down on almost every shot.
 His "flopping" style saw him flailing in the crease, using every part of his body, including his head, to stop the puck.
 Hašek occasionally dropped his stick and covered the puck with his stick hand, whereas most goaltenders would use the glove hand instead.

 In response to the speculation he received from his style, Hašek explained:

 They say I am unorthodox, I flop around the ice like some kind of fish.
 I say, who cares as long as I stop the puck?

 Hašek's unique style attracted fans to games.

 Because of his flexibility, Hašek could make difficult saves that other goaltenders could not—an opposing coach once referred to them as "miracle saves".
 These types of saves include toe-stops and a maneuver known as the "Hašek roll".
 Hašek was also known for his strict regimen of conditioning.
 During the off-season between May and September 2006, he lost a considerable amount of weight to increase his flexibility.

 Hašek was one of the last goaltenders to wear a helmet-and-cage combo rather than a contemporary hybrid goaltender mask.
 The last few included his former teammate Chris Osgood, who left the NHL three years after Hašek; Rick DiPietro borrowed one of Osgood's helmets for a short time while he recovered from a facial injury.